 What is Icynene Spray Foam Insulation?

-Icynene is the market leading foam insulation in the UK & Ireland and can be applied to both breathable and non-breathable roof membranes and felts.
+Icynene is the market leading spray foam insulation uk & Ireland and can be applied to both breathable and non-breathable roof membranes and felts.
 It fills every crack and crevice to eliminate air leakage or infiltration.

 Icynene Insulation Pros and Cons